Deep Neural Networks Inspired by Differential Equations: Applications and Performance

-Table~\ref{tab:diffusion-nn} systematically compares representative generative models based on their dynamical framework, covering both ODE-guided flow-based models and SDE-guided stochastic flow-based models.
+\cref{tab:diffusion-nn} presents a comprehensive taxonomy of representative generative models, systematically evaluating them based on their governing dynamical frameworks (i.e., ODE- versus SDE-guided paradigms).
 Over time, advancements in mathematical modeling and solver design have led to consistent improvements in both generative quality and sampling efficiency on CIFAR-10, as reflected by the trends in Fr\'{e}chet Inception Distance (FID) and Number of Function Evaluations (NFE) metrics.

-A detailed examination reveals clear differences in methodology and performance.
-ODE-guided flow-based models emphasize deterministic mappings and trajectory optimization, pushing the boundaries of sampling efficiency.
-Recent methods such as Generator Matching, Rectified Flow, and MeanFlow have reduced the number of sampling steps to just one while maintaining low FID scores.
-For example, MeanFlow achieves an FID of $2.92$, and Generator Matching further lowers it to $2.36$.
-These approaches effectively overcome the inefficiencies of traditional multi-step sampling by directly learning optimal trajectories or velocity fields.
-In contrast, SDE-guided stochastic flow-based models leverage stochastic dynamics and advanced reverse process solvers to enhance sample quality and efficiency.
-Early models such as DDPMs required $1000$ sampling steps to reach an FID of $3.21$.
-With the introduction of improved solvers and architectures, models like EDM achieve an FID of $1.97$ with only $35$ steps, and DEIS achieves $2.55$ with $50$ steps, demonstrating the importance of efficient numerical methods for practical generative modeling.
+Benchmark results on CIFAR-10 illustrate a shift in generative modeling from stochastic diffusion to highly efficient deterministic trajectories.
+Early models like DDPMs require substantial computational budgets exceeding $1000$ steps and experience severe fidelity degradation under sparse sampling, with FID escalating from $3.17$ to $137.7$ at $20$ steps.
+This failure primarily stems from the large truncation errors caused by highly curved stochastic paths.
+Specialized continuous-time formulations and numerical solvers help address this limitation.
+Score-based SDEs stabilize generation quality, while the EDM framework utilizes refined preconditioning to achieve a state-of-the-art FID of $1.96$ in only $35$ steps.
+Specialized ODE solvers, including DPM-Solver and AMED-Solver, further compress the required budget to under 10 steps while maintaining robust fidelity.
+Ultimately, methods such as Rectified Flow redefine efficiency limits by straightening transport paths, enabling near-linear velocity fields and high-quality one-step generation.

-Overall, the transition from high-step stochastic sampling to single-step deterministic trajectory optimization has led to significant improvements in both generation quality and efficiency.
-ODE-guided models have established new benchmarks for fast inference, while SDE-guided models remain competitive in sample diversity and fidelity.
-Future progress will rely on the continued integration of mathematical innovation and efficient solver design to advance deep generative models toward broader and more scalable applications.
+Despite these algorithmic accelerations, achieving ultra-fast inference introduces a strict trade-off among sample fidelity, inference latency, and training overhead.
+The transition to single-iteration models represents a redistribution rather than an elimination of computational burden.
+While classical SDEs maximize sample quality at the cost of high latency, advanced ODE solvers provide a highly practical balance by accelerating inference without requiring supplementary optimization.
+Conversely, single-step generation relies on computationally expensive offline distillation.
+Therefore, practical deployment dictates model selection: ODE solvers remain optimal for environments with constrained training resources that prioritize generation quality, whereas distillation approaches are suitable for latency-critical applications capable of absorbing large upfront training costs.